 Just determine how often you are going to market and in what areas you find gives you the most return for your money.

 Don’t stress about needing to post on all the platforms, just be simple!
-If you are not posting at all right now, I suggest to choose one platform to post on for the first quarter January – February then add a platform for the following quarter.
+If you are not posting at all right now, I suggest to choose one platform to post on for three months of a quarter of the year, then add a platform for the following quarter and so on.

-I like to leverage my efforts and another benefit of blogging is you can repurpose your content.
+I like to leverage my marketing efforts and another benefit of blogging is you can repurpose your content.
 You can use your blogs for the content for your newsletters.
 If you blog once a month and do a quarterly newsletter where all three of those blogs make up your newsletter!
 BAM!
 Now you have more content to email out to your clients.

 Step #4 Weekly Scheduler- Implementing your online marketing campaigns

 Sometimes it is intimidating and overwhelming trying to map out your online marketing efforts.
 You probably question how much is enough.
 The truth is that only about 6-12% of your posts are being seen by potential clients so you must stay consistent!

 Each section of the Weekly Scheduler represents one week- Yes, I am aware there are 4 weeks in a month.
 I think it is beneficial to use that fourth week as catch up or to start the following month.
 Let’s be honest, life happens!
 So this sets up for success.

 Starting the week, you may choose to do a social media post every Monday.
 On your weekly scheduler go ahead and schedule out your posts.
 Then, you may choose the second Tuesday of every month to do blog posts.
 The key is engagement!
 Schedule Wednesday’s as your time to interact and engage with other blogs or social media platforms.